 Brands that already employ influencer marketing have proven the effectiveness of this channel.
-89% of marketers say that ROI from influencer marketing is comparable to or better than other marketing channels.
-It’s no wonder that 17% of companies spend over half of their marketing budget on influencers.
+It’s no wonder 17% of companies spend over half their marketing budget on influencers.

 So, influencer marketing is crucial in the age of social media and ad fatigue.
 This channel helps build trust for your brand and drives impressive results.
 Now, let’s move on to the other benefits influencer marketing provides.

 Influencer marketing is an effective way to improve your marketing strategy, reach business objectives, and even cut expenses.
 Let’s get into details and find the benefits influencer marketing has for your brand.

 Brand awareness growth

 40% of marketers use influencer marketing to boost brand awareness, and this strategy works great.
 Opinion leaders share your brand’s story, mission, and values with their follower base.
 It automatically expands your outreach and positioning online.

 Content strategy enrichment

 Influencer marketing is a golden opportunity to liven up your social media posts.
 You can repost the influencer’s content or encourage their followers to create user-generated content, as 24% of brands do.
 You can also use blogger’s images for other marketing channels, such as targeted advertising.
 To avoid problems with copyright, include it in the contract.